erkexzcx/rrvoicegen/README.md

 # rrvoicegen

-RoboRock voice generator, using OpenAI ChatGPT for text-lines generation and AWS Polly service for TTS (Text To Speech).
+RoboRock vacuum voice generator, using OpenAI ChatGPT for text-lines generation and AWS Polly service for TTS (Text To Speech).

 Project is inspired (and somewhat based on) https://github.com/arner/roborock-glados ideas and instructions.